justinjiajia/personalwiki/tcp_ip.md

 In many cases, the content of the packet forms a complete unit all by itself, called a datagram.
 Self-contained datagrams are not concerned with sequencing or flow control, and these functions are absent in the User Datagram Protocol (UDP) at the transport layer.

+The transport-layer protocol that should process the information inside the packet is indicated by the value in the protocol field of the IPv4 header.
+Inside the transport layer data unit, the receiving application is indicated by the port number in the transport layer header

+Another important application layer concept in TCP/IP is the *socket*.
+A socket is the combination of the IP address and port number.
+This combination will uniquely identify an application.

 ## THE APPLICATION LAYER